-Orchestra/Strings: Students in Grades 4 and 5 may choose to participate in Orchestra/Strings for approximately one (1) instructional hour (during the school day) each week.
+Orchestra/Strings: Students in Grades 4-8 will have the opportunity to participate in Orchestra/Strings.
+Students in Grades 4 and 5 will participate for approximately one (1) instructional hour (during the school day) each week.
 Being part of this group requires dedication to practice on the chosen instrument, local travel and afterschool (including nights and weekends) performances.
-This group is under the direction of Mr. Chris Connolly.
+This group is under the direction of Mr. Christopher Connelly.